 The pandemic has made many things about education infinitely more difficult from supporting student success and retaining high-quality staff, to providing mental health support and connecting with stakeholders.
-Even on a good day, superintendents can be challenged to find the funding to address these key needs.
+Superintendents can be challenged to find the funding to address these key needs even on a good day.
 However, the Elementary and Secondary School Emergency Relief Fund (ESSER) provides for 15 allowabilities – that’s 15 different ways you can support students, staff and families through the use of these specially designated pandemic-related funds.

 Let’s focus on four: abilities 6, 9, 12 and 15.